sr320/LabDocs/code/docker.md

 - ~8GB in size

 1. Download and install [Docker](https://www.docker.com/) for your operating system.
-2. Download the Roberts Lab bioinformatics Dockerfile: [Dockerfile.bio](https://github.com/sr320/LabDocs/blob/master/code/dockerfiles/Dockerfile.bio)
+2. Download the Roberts Lab bioinformatics Dockerfile: [Dockerfile.bio](https://github.com/sr320/LabDocs/blob/master/code/dockerfiles/Dockerfile.bio).
+Ideally, clone this repo.
+Otherwise, the Dockerfile should be saved in its own, dedicated directory (i.e. no other files in directory).
 3. Open a terminal.
 4. Change to the directory where you saved the Dockerfile.
 5. Build the Docker image: